Email Processing in Lua

 report

-Text result of the message scanning (for the Exim MTA fills the $spam_report variable)
+Text result of the message scanning (the $spam_report variable is expanded for Exim)

 String